 |James Agasi (right) displays an Ùkárá cloth at his workshop|

-James first buys the white cotton cloth in the market, and then draws the Nsìbìdì (coded) designs on it.
-He uses raffia thread to stitch the designs, and then dyes the cloth in indigo.
+The white cotton cloth is purchased in the market, and then Nsìbìdì (coded) designs are drawn on it.
+Raffia fiber threads are then stitched along the designs, and then the cloth is dyed in indigo.

 |The cotton cloth is stitched and ready to be dyed|

-James makes Ùkárá cloth in Nkalagu because the ingredients are there.
+James maintains his ùkárá cloth workshop in Nkalagu because the ingredients are there.
 They include a tree called Ókwè, the ashes of which are used in the dying process as a mordant to fix the dye.
-James may be the last expert of Ùkárá cloth in southeast Nigeria.
-We are encouraging and promoting him to become a full time cloth maker, and to train others.
+James may be the last expert of ùkárá cloth in southeast Nigeria.
+We are promoting him here so that perhaps he could become a full time cloth maker, and to train others.